Huijie-Liu/dotfiles/README.md

 - Modular configuration file organization
 - Unified theme style

-## Contributing

-Issues and Pull Requests are welcome!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

-## Acknowledgments

-Thanks to all the authors of the open source tools!